uxodb/klise-uxodb/_posts/authelia-multi-domain/2023-09-05-authelia-multi-domain.md

 ```console
 $ docker compose up -d
 ```
-## Modifying
+## Modifications made

 After using Authelia for a short while, I came up with an idea.
 An idea which I thought would simplify stuff more.
-I decided that instead of adding Authelia as a middleware to all of my services I want to use Authelia with, I could instead add the middleware to my entrypoint in Traefik.
+I decided that instead of adding Authelia as a middleware to all of my services I want to use Authelia with, I could add the middleware to my entrypoint in Traefik.
 This way, every service that sits behind this entrypoint takes advantage of Authelia.

 All I had to do is, remove the middleware labels from my services' compose files and in my Traefik config add Authelia as a middleware on the entrypoint:
 ```toml